iadvize/documentation/Documentation.md

 ## Verification url

 In [app authentication](#app-authentication) and [app-settings](#app-settings), you can configure verification url.
-This is the URL on which we will check the authentication and setting parameters of your new users during theirs connector's installation.
+This is the URL on which we will check the authentication and setting parameters of your new users during their connector's installation.
 We'll call this URL and your connector will be sent back if the authentication or setting parameters have been correctly set up to go to the next installation step.

 ### Request payload